ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/controls.rst

   options are available.

 :ref:`Complexity High <status-Complexity-High>`
-  These controls are deemed too complex to safely rememdiate via automated controls.
+  These controls are deemed too complex to safely remediate via automated controls.
 The tasks for these controls perform automated checks and will report the result of the check in Ansible task output.
-The purpose of this output is to alert deployers to items that would fail an audit against the STIG and should be rememdiated manually.
+The purpose of this output is to alert deployers to items that would fail an audit against the STIG and should be remediated manually.
 Execution and reporting from these tasks can be enabled or disabled via the appropriate variables.

   .. code-block:: yaml